LEAT-EDGE/qualia/docs/Installation.md

 ## Developer setup

 Use this setup if you want to make modifications to one of Qualia's component source code.

+It is recommended to create a new Python environment for Qualia managed by PDM, but you can also install Qualia in an existing virtual environment with Pip.

 ### Additional requirements
 - Git